|

 easier annulment and the other towards easier divorce."

-Many fundamental and dispensational churches have held to the
+Many conservative, fundamental, and dispensational churches hold the unscriptural

-believing the position represents the moral ground advocated by
+erroneously believe their view represents the moral ethics advocated by

 Jesus and the Apostles.
-The results have been nothing short of
+The end result has been nothing short of

 additional articles which explore and discuss these subjects in more